Board of directors

 several not-for-profit organizations and working with fabric, reading and baking.

-• Robyn Heaton retired from her position at Algonquin College as Dean of the Faculty of Arts, Media, and Designing 2022.
-In this position for eight years, Robyn’s portfolio of 30+ programs included Graphic Design, Illustration and Concept Art, Interior Design, and Animation.
-Prior to this position, Robyn was the Academic Chair for Media Studies and a Professor and Coordinator for the Advertising and Marketing Communications Program at Algonquin College.
-Earlier in her career, Robyn gained experience in media and design industries.
+Robyn retired from Algonquin College in 2022 where she spent eight years at the Dean of the Faculty of Arts, Media and Design.
+Her portfolio of 30+ programs included Graphic Design, Illustration and Concept Art, Interior Design, and Animation, to name a few.
+Prior to becoming the Dean, she was the Academic Chair for Media Studies where she supervised 15 programs.
+In addition, she was a Professor and Coordinator for the Advertising and Marketing Communications Management program for 18 years.
+Before joining Algonquin, she spent 12 years in the media and design industries including animation, advertising and design.